Visual-auditory Extrinsic Contact Estimation: Experiments

 \subsection{Extrinsic Contact Estimation}

 \textbf{Baselines and Ablations:} We compare our visual-auditory method against a similar model-free and vision-only method Im2Contact~\cite{im2contact}.
-We also evaluate a variant of \papername{} trained without optical flow to experiment if audio can fully replace it.
+We also evaluate a variant of \papername{} trained without optical flow to experiment if audio can fully replace it. \textbf{Simulation Test Scenarios:} We first evaluate our methods in simulation

 \textbf{Real World Test Scenarios:} To evaluate the sim2real transfer of our models on the extrinsic contact estimation problem, we design the following real world test scenarios.
 These scenarios highlight the primary challenges, including demonstrating sim2real transfer under substantial sim2real gap (S1, S2), contacts invisible to vision (S3, S4).